 Students are required to take two Arabic language courses, one Modern Standard and one Colloquial Jordanian Arabic course, plus 2 additional courses of your choice (all taught in English).
-Students spending the academic year abroad also have the option of an internship during the spring semester.
-Field trips are also offered as part of this program.
+Students spending the academic year abroad also have the option of completing an internship during the spring semester.
+Field trips are also offered as part of this program and may include exploring biblical Jordan, camping in a Bedouin tent in the middle of the desert, or hiking in a Middle Eastern forest.
 Information about the range of courses can be found on the CIEE website.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.

 To see what kind of credit students in past semesters have received for courses taken on this program, visit the CIEE Amman Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process visit our Course Equivalencies page.
-Students may not fulfill GHA (General Health and Activity) general education requirements abroad.
+Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
+These courses will not be credited at Penn State.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.

 Successful applicants will satisfy the pre-requisites established by the program.